mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-random-number.md

 ## Overview

 Python comes with a random number generator which can be used to generate various distributions of numbers.
 These random number generators are suitable for generating numbers for spacial and graphical distributions.
-To access the random numebr generators, the `random` module must be imported.
+To access the random number generators, the `random` module must be imported.

 IMPORTANT NOTE: The pseudo-random generators of this module should not be used for security purposes.
 Use `os.urandom()` or `SystemRandom` if you require a cryptographically secure pseudo-random number generator.